Hibitane limon 20 comprimidos para chupar

 Follow Hibitane exactly as you have been given unless your doctor has told you to do different ones.
 Ask your doctor or pharmacist if you have doubts.

 If you think that Hibitane's action is too strong or weak, tell your doctor or pharmacist.

 This medicine is for oropharyngeal use, so the lozenges should be slowly dissolved in the mouth without chewing or swallowing them, since their action is local and only manifests when the product is in direct contact with the affected area.

 The normal dose is as follows:

 Adults and children over 6 years:

-1 lozenge every 2 to 3 hours, slowly dissolving in the mouth. more than 8 tablets will be taken to suck in 24 hours (1 day).
+You will not take more than 8 tablets to suck in 24 hours (1 day).

-If you notice symptoms worsen or persist for more than 2 days after starting treatment, or appears fever, headache, nausea or vomiting, should consult a doctor as soon as possible.
+If you notice that symptoms worsen or persist more than 2 days after starting treatment, or fever, headache, nausea or vomiting appears, you should see your doctor as soon as possible.

-If you have taken more than you should, immediately consult your doctor, pharmacist, or call a poison control center, phone (+034) 915 62 04 20, indicating the medicine and the amount taken.
+If you have taken more than you should, immediately consult your doctor, pharmacist, or call the Toxicology Information Service, telephone 915 62 04 20, indicating the medicine and the amount taken.

-The main symptoms overdose include slurred speech, numbness, staggering gait, blurred or double vision, dizziness, excitement or seizures, ringing in the ears, increased sweating.
-It can also occur a decrease in blood pressure.
+The main symptoms of overdose are: stammering speech, numbness, wobbly gait, blurred or double vision, dizziness, excitement or convulsions, ringing in the ears, increased sweating.
+There may also be a decrease in blood pressure.